Medical Aesthetics

 Bruxism contributes to jaw pain, morning headaches, tooth wear, and bulky jaw muscles.
 In your consultation, we assess your history (clenching, sleep bruxism, dental wear) and triggers.
 Where appropriate, a clinician may discuss tailored injections to relax overactive masseters and ease strain.

-• Function first — focused on comfort and protecting your teeth and joints.
+• Function first — focused on comfort and protecting teeth and joints.

 • Balanced dosing — conservative, preserving natural movement.

-• Dental collaboration — we recommend night guards or splints where needed.
+• Dental collaboration — night guards or splints recommended when indicated.

 We do not advertise prescription-only medicines.
-Treatment is offered only after assessment of clinical suitability.
+Any treatment is offered only after a face-to-face assessment confirms clinical suitability.

 Quick self-check